Leanne Wood talks about how growing up as a teenager in the Rhondda in the aftermath of the Miners’ Strike moulded her politics and her personality.

 “It’s no accident that my political background and the basis of my political activity is in the Rhondda.
 In the 1980s, I could just see so much injustice in the community I lived in and the more I read and looked at it, I felt that it was only through politics that we can realise some of the solutions to the problems that I saw around me.”

-If you can relate to Leanne and want to see her elected as the next Assembly Member for the Rhondda, please support her campaign by getting involved.
+If you can relate to Leanne and want to help her in her role as Assembly Member for the Rhondda them please get involved.

 Like Leanne's Facebook Page